 1 (f) No later than 30 days after the Superintendent's receipt of the appeal, the panel shall issue its judgment.
 2 (g) The panel shall affirm the rule administrator's final decision unless a majority of the panel determines that the final 3 decision is not supported by substantial evidence, as defined in G.S.
 150B 2(8c), or is affected by an error of law.
-4 either: 5 (1) Erroneously applies SBE rules or other applicable laws; or 6 (2) Is not supported by the evidence, based on the following standards of review: 7 For a ruling by a referee or official enforcing gameplay rules during an athletic competition, 8 the panel shall affirm the referee or official's ruling and uphold the resulting penalty unless 9 the aggrieved party presents clear and convincing evidence to contradict the ruling.
-10 For a final decision of a rule administrator regarding the application of any other SBE rule, (B) 11 the panel shall affirm the final decision unless the aggrieved party demonstrates that the 12 final decision was not supported by substantial evidence, as defined in G.S.
+4 either: 5 (1) Erroneously applies SBE rules or other applicable laws; or 6 (2) Is not supported by the evidence, based on the following standards of review: 7 (A) For a ruling by a referee or official enforcing gameplay rules during an athletic competition, 8 the panel shall affirm the referee or official's ruling and uphold the resulting penalty unless 9 the aggrieved party presents clear and convincing evidence to contradict the ruling.
+10 (B) For a final decision of a rule administrator regarding the application of any other SBE rule, 11 the panel shall affirm the final decision unless the aggrieved party demonstrates that the 12 final decision was not supported by substantial evidence, as defined in G.S.
 150B-2(8c).
 13 (h) The panel may also remand the final decision to the rule administrator for reconsideration in light of new 14 information or evidence that was not provided to the rule administrator prior to its final decision, if there is an 15 intervening change in any relevant law, or if the panel determines that additional information is necessary to inform 16 its judgment.
 The panel shall not consider information or evidence presented that was not presented to the rule 17 administrator in the first instance.
 18 (h) (i) The Superintendent, or the Superintendent's authorized designee, may stay a determination of ineligibility or a 19 penalty imposed by the rule administrator pending the judgment of the appeals board.
-20 (i) (j) The panel's judgment shall be conclusive deemed a final agency decision and not subject to further appeal.
-21 appeal to the Superintendent or State Board of Education.
-22 23 History Note: Authority G.S.
-115C-12(12); 115C-12(23); 115C-47(4); 115C-407.50; 115C-407.55; 115C-407.60; 24 115C-407.65; 116-235(b); 25 Temporary Adoption Eff.
-July 1, 2024; 26 Eff.
+20 (i) (j) The panel's judgment shall be conclusive and not subject to further appeal.
+21 22 History Note: Authority G.S.
+115C-12(12); 115C-12(23); 115C-47(4); 115C-407.50; 115C-407.55; 115C-407.60; 23 115C-407.65; 116-235(b); 24 Temporary Adoption Eff.
+July 1, 2024; 25 Eff.
 July 1, 2025.